cd223/cd223.github.io/content/posts/build-and-budget/index.md

 1. 💻 Developer tooling and AI can **shift a lot of effort left**.
 Producing code will become less of bottleneck as more of this responsibility is delegated to machines.
 However, understanding how that code impacts system reliability and costs will only matter more over time.
 1. 🔐 "Lock-in" and cloud commitments get a bad reputation, because it's harder to quantify the **opportunity cost** of not going "all-in" on providers' offerings.

+As always, context matters, so the next time we see a headline about an organization's cloud spend, it's always worth treating it with the nuance it deserves, rather than being outraged by the headlines.

-In future posts, I may dive into some neat cost-saving measures I have seen in the wild.
+In future posts, I may dive into some neat cost management measures I have seen in the wild.
 In the meantime, here are a few podcast recommendations:
 - 🎧 [Screaming in the Cloud (Last Week in AWS)](https://www.lastweekinaws.com/podcast/)
 - 🎧 [Cloud Masters (DoIt)](https://www.doit.com/podcasts/cloud-masters/)